Bobs Farm

 Bobs Farm is a sparsely populated rural suburb of the Port Stephens local government area in the Hunter Region of New South Wales, Australia.
 It is on the main road between Newcastle and Nelson Bay and is home to a number of small, boutique style vineyards and wineries and a thriving aquaculture industry.
 Bobs Farm Public School on Marsh Road is a co-educational government primary school which was established in 1918.

 History

 The Worimi people are the traditional owners of the Port Stephens area.
+The area was named after a guy named Bob.

+Timorese internment

+Contrary to the law, civilians who had been evacuated from the colony of Portuguese Timor to escape the Japanese invaders were interned in the former military camp at Bobs Farm during the Second World War.
+They had supported the Allies in the Battle of Timor.
+Even official Australian sources describe the living conditions in the camp as harsh.

 Geography

 Bobs Farm is the first suburb of the Tomaree Peninsula when travelling towards Nelson Bay.
 It is bounded on the north almost entirely by Tilligerry Creek.
 A small part at the north-eastern end of the northern border meets Port Stephens.
 The southern border is occupied entirely by Stockton Beach.

 Demographics

 Most of the suburb's population lies along the two main roads in the area, Marsh Road and Nelson Bay Road.
 Tin City, a collection of squatters shacks, is built on Stockton Beach near the border between Bobs Farm and Salt Ash.